CD3/VectorFieldPlot/README.md

 # Using

+The `vectorfieldplot` module provides classes to build and render images.
+To create an image we create a document.
+We add a field to the document and then add elements to the field (sources of the field).
+After that, we add lines to the document, these are the field lines that will actually be drawn on the image.
+This is usually the most difficult part and will require some trial and error to get right.
+After lines are added we write document which will create an SVG image.

 Here is an example program that uses the module to generate a picture of the fields lines for an electric dipole consisting of a positive and negative charge on the x-axis.